julienschmidt/httprouter/README.md

 #### License Related

-- The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) does almost all the hard work of this router.
+- The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) did almost all the hard work of this router.
 - I respect the laws of open source.
 So LICENSE of `httprouter` is alway stay here: [HttpRouterLicense](HttpRouterLicense).
 - What I do is just fit for `fasthttp`.
 I have no hope to build a huge but toxic go web framwork like [iris](https://github.com/kataras/iris).
 - I fork this repo is just because there is no router for `fasthttp` at that time.
 And `fasthttprouter` is the FIRST router for `fasthttp`.